shutrit/hitman/README.md

 2) games/id                method put  to send a request with your letter of choice.
 11 guesses are permitted. upon a successful guess of all the letters in a word a response message confrims the victory and a game is finished. example request :  curl -X PUT -d ot=e localhost:8000/games/4
+   4 is the game id ,  ot="Letter of choice"